Skip to content

 The lung cancer survivor who died last year Künstler Christoph Schlingensief - all-rounder, provocateur, director, life artist - gets on the Holland Festival an extended tribute: the opening performance Mea Culpa, a programme of seven feature films, and Schlingensief's swan song Via Intolleranza II.

-Deathly ill caught Christoph Schlingensief up the wild plan to get into Burkina Faso an opera village from the ground up, Remdoogo.
+Deathly ill caught Christoph Schlingensief up the wild plan to move into Burkina Faso an opera village from the ground up, Remdoogo.
 A self-sufficient sanctuary where people from different cultures could meet, and to make art together there for an extended period of time.
 This follows similar initiatives such as the Avenida Theatre in Mozambique, set up by author Henning Mankell.
 Schlingensief sought to merge art and life.
 Driven by a long-standing fascination with the rich African culture, and inspired by the ideals of his great hero Joseph Beuys.

 Via Intolleranza II is Schlingensief's attempt to capture, in a maelstrom of documentary, music, visual art, film, performance art, lecture, opera and theatre, the early process of becoming Remdoogo.
 A performance about a process.
 At the same time, Schlingensief also seems to question his own motives.
 Via Intolleranza II was his swan song - he died three months after the premiere.
 The show will have its Dutch premiere on Saturday 4 June.